crplab/simvia-installation/README.md

 ./config-migration_2023.3-2-2024.1.sh
 ```
 - Please check new `.env` file generated by script before start.
 Set new versions for services, you can get them from https://hub.docker.com/u/mycesys.
 Check if new variables `DISCOVERY_PREFER_IP` and `DISCOVERY_IP_ADDRESS` are presented
-- Now `docker-compose.yml` is splitted by serices.
+- Now `docker-compose.yml` is splitted by services.
 Please check new `docker-compose.yml` file before start.
 If you made any changes during the installation of previous version, please sync them with new version of this file.
 - Please use new `ssl_cert.conf` file for SSL/TLS certificates setup.

 3. To update images and restart system run: